opentext/storyteller/docs/stl/syntax.md

 lists. *DocBuilder++ Engine* supports the `stl:list` element for that purpose.

-:exclamation:
+> :exclamation:

-Note that *Bullets & Numbering* are a subject of significant change in *STL syntax*.
+> Note that *Bullets & Numbering* are a subject of significant change in *STL syntax*.
-While this section describes the current syntax, users can teke a look at the future syntax in a separate [Numbering Documentation](numbering.html).
+> While this section describes the current syntax, users can take a look at
+> the future syntax in a separate [Numbering Documentation](numbering.html).

 The fact is that there is no *List* object implemented in *StoryTeller Document Model* (list definitions are internally represented as